ajibs/simon-game/README.md

 * User Story: I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.

 * User Story: I can win the game by getting a series of 20 steps correct.
-I am notified of my victory, then the game starts ove.
+I am notified of my victory, then the game starts over.

 ## Result